Benton County seeks applicants for federal dollars

 The American Rescue Plan provides $350 billion in federal money for eligible state, local, territorial and tribal governments nationwide, according to the county.

-The county will receive a combined $54 million -- $27 million over the next two years.
+The county will receive a combined $54 million -- $27 million a year over the next two years.

-At the Finance Committee meeting Tuesday night, the justices approved an employee pay proposal that will use federal money.
+At the Finance Committee meeting Tuesday night justices of the peace approved an employee pay proposal that will use federal money.
 The plan still needs Quorum Court approval.

 The payments will be $2,000 for full-time employees and $1,000 for part-time employees.
 The estimated cost is $1.5 million, Peacock said.

-Also approved at the Finance Committee meeting was to use federal money to pay staff with the Beaver Lake and Northeast Benton County volunteer fire departments.
-The proposed payout would be the same amounts that will go to county full-time and part-time workers.
-Beaver Lake has four full-time employees and 27 part-time staff; Northeast Benton County has three full-time positions and 40 part-time staff.
+Also approved at the Finance Committee meeting was using federal money to pay staff members with the Beaver Lake and Northeast Benton County volunteer fire departments.
+The proposed payout would be the same amounts that will go to county's full-time and part-time workers.
+Beaver Lake has four full-time employees and 27 part-time staffers.
+Northeast Benton County has three full-time positions and 40 part-time staffers.
 The total cost will be an estimated $90,000, according to county documents.

-The two are the only non-municipal supported volunteer fire departments with some paid staff primarily, but not entirely, because they have ambulance service, Moehring said.
+The two are the only non-municipal supported volunteer fire departments with some paid staffers primarily, but not entirely, because they have ambulance service, Moehring said.

 The county also will use $207,500 in rescue plan money for volunteer fire departments to match state money in connection with Act 833.
 Nine county fire departments were listed in county documents.
 The departments do not receive any municipal support, Moehring said.